codefellows/seattle-javascript-401d46/class-15/LECTURE.md

 ## Overview

-Non lineary Data structure with more than one.
-Hiearchical organization.
+Non linear Data structure with more than one.
+Hierarchical organization.
 Always a-cyclical (more of a graph).

 ## Terminology